avmnu-sng/rspec-tap-formatters/manual/string_spec.md

-## String Spec

-A sample String spec to display each formatter result.
+A sample `String` spec to display each formatter result.

 ```ruby
 # frozen_string_literal: true